TradeMe/ensure/README.md

 ## `@Value`:

-This decorator can be applied to properties on a class to ensure that they conform to rules when they are set.
-The rules also act as a mechanism for casting values from HTML attributes, which makes for nicer component APIs.
+This decorator can be applied to properties on a class to ensure that they conform to guards when they are set.
+The guards also act as a mechanism for casting values from HTML attributes, which makes for nicer component APIs.

 ### Example: